Riscy Pygness User Manual

 ( block 2000 -- this entire file file is block 2000 )

 then forget about blocks.
 The entire text file will be in that single block.
-2000 LOAD will load the entire text file.
+Then

 Note, do not do this with the file kernel.fth as that is used to generate the kernel.